steveola/phorminity/README.md

 # phorminity
-A simple PHP framework for building form base application
+A light-weight PHP framework for building form base application